I’ve been reflecting on the feeling in recovery of having two versions of myself…

 Every person on this planet has their inner child..

-But with an ED and to recover, it is the inner child that needs nurturing for a while: fed, loved & released from the cast iron grip of the illness.
+But with an eating disorder and to recover, it is the inner child that needs nurturing for a while: fed, loved and released from the cast iron grip of the illness.

 I thought I would share my reflections here as I am sure many in recovery might relate.

-Deep within me, I know lies my true self, who with this illness has long been confused, frustrated, bullied, frightened, lost, vulnerable, isolated, abandoned, hungry & cold.
+Deep within me, I know lies my true self, who with this illness has long been confused, frustrated, bullied, frightened, lost, vulnerable, isolated, abandoned, hungry and cold.